2026 International Conference on Resource Sustainability (icRS 2026)

 Abstract

 All authors who wish to present at the conference should submit an abstract.
 Abstracts should be submitted in plain text with no more than 300 words.
-The abstract should be written in clear and concise English.
-Authors may indicate their preference for an oral or a poster presentation; however, oral presentations will be prioritized, and only a very limited number of poster slots are available.
+The abstract should be written in clear and concise English and the presentation is oral only.
 At least one author of an accepted abstract should register in order to keep the presentation in the program.

 Full papers (optional)